Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 In fact, moisture, such as water on the floor or shipping out under walls means that there is a leak in the water line.
 The issue is really a matter of concern that should be fixed ASAP.

 To resolve the leaks, first turn off the cold water supply and shut off the electrical breaker.
-Now, check for leakage.
-If the sound is coming from the leak in the heater, attach a hose to the drain near the lower part of the tank, then drain the tank outside.
+Now, check for leakage and identify the leakage source.

 7. Problems With Fans